Ukrainian animation: Late 1950s rebirth

-Ukrainian animation resumed in the late 1950s, when animator Ipolyt Lazarchuk began making animations.
-He was in part responsible for the renaissance of Ukrainian animation.
+Ukrainian animation was reborn in the late 1950s, when animator Ipolyt Lazarchuk (b.
+August 13, 1903, d.
+February 23, 1979) together with Irina Gurvich and Nina Vasilenko began making cartoon animations.
+Lazarchuk's animation workshop group was in part responsible for the renaissance of Ukrainian animation.
 The film The Adventures of Pepper was released in 1961, made by a team which apparently didn't have experience animating prior to the making of The Adventures of Pepper.
 The cartoon tells the story of Pepper, a magazine employee who is approached by animals suffering from poachers who also pollute the forest and river.
+Although the studio that created Adventures of Pepper, Kievnauchfilm, was founded in 1941 to produce popular science films, its entry into animation would become what it was best known for.